tibrado/royalroad/README.md

 <details>

-<summary> All data was acquired from Royal Road's ongoing fiction novels pages on March 29, 2021.
+<summary> All data was acquired from Royal Road's ongoing fiction novel pages on March 29, 2021.
 The following was collected:
 </summary>

 Total Collected :|2719|  |       |